ivan4oto/race-photos/docs/DOMAIN.md

 ## Domain Overview
 - **Purpose:** Allow event participants to quickly discover, preview, and purchase photographs that feature them by matching an uploaded reference photo (e.g., selfie) against the catalog of official event photos.
 - **Matching Approach:** Photographers' uploads are preprocessed through a facial recognition service to produce face embeddings (vectors).
 Participant uploads are converted into embeddings and compared against stored vectors scoped to the specific event.
-- **Commerce Model:** Users preview low-resolution, watermarked photos, then purchase individual images or bundles.
+- **Commerce Model:** Default: users preview low-resolution, watermarked photos, then purchase individual images or bundles.
 Pricing varies per photographer.
 Race Photos retains a commission on every sale and periodically pays photographers their earnings.
+Optional organizer-paid model: an event organizer can fund participant access (per-event or a global deal) so verified participants get full-resolution downloads for free; organizer pays Race Photos and photographers directly for usage/licensing.

 ## Primary Actors
 - **Participant (End User):** Registered event attendee allowed to browse and buy only the photos from events they took part in.